openconfig/reference/rpc/gnmi/gnmi-specification.md

 - `replace`  - A set of `Update` messages indicating elements of the data tree whose content is to be replaced.
 - `update` - A set of `Update` messages indicating elements of the data tree whose content is to be updated.
+Note that `leaflist_val` acts as a single, cohesive ordered list of values; therefore, updates to it MUST replace, rather than append, to the list.
 - `extension` - a repeated field used to carry gNMI extensions, as per the description in [Section 2.7](#27-extensions-to-gnmi).